PostHog/posthog.com/contents/docs/user-guides/recordings.md

 ## Controlling the volume of recordings

-There is an option to automatically delete old session recordings after a (configurable) number of days.
+There is an option to automatically delete old session recordings after a (configurable) number of days in the project settings page.
+This feature is currently in beta - email hey@posthog.com to get this enabled if you'd like to use it.

 If you want further control, you can choose to enable session recordings using [feature flags](feature-flags).
 This enables you to control session recordings based on users with certain previous events/actions or properties (or just to capture a percentage of all sessions).